Detailed Guide forVeterinarians in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Veterinarians in California is $104,432 annually, or $50.21 hourly.
+The median wage in 2016 for Veterinarians in California was $104,432 annually, or $50.21 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Those who are self-employed are responsible for purchasing their own insurance and retirement plans.